 New Zealand has had a freely floating exchange rate of its currency, the New Zealand Dollar (NZD), since March 1985.
 There are no exchange controls on foreign-exchange transactions undertaken in New Zealand.
 The NZD is one of the top ten currencies traded on a global basis.

 The New Zealand economy made a solid recovery from the 2008/09 recession, which was shallow compared to those in many other advanced economies.
-More recently, over the year to September 2017, the economy grew at an annual average rate of 3.0% in real terms.
+More recently, over the year to December 2017, the economy grew at an annual average rate of 2.9% in real terms.
 This was underpinned by low interest rates, population growth, (supported by strong migration inflows) investment and private consumption.
-Gross Domestic Product (GDP) per capita grew 0.8% on an annual average basis.
+Gross Domestic Product (GDP) per capita grew 0.7% on an annual average basis.
+The economy is forecast to grow at an annual average rate of nearly 3.0% over the forecast period (2018/19 to 2021/22) in real terms.

 New Zealand generally runs a current account deficit.
-This has narrowed from around 8.0% of GDP during the mid-to-late 2000s to below 3.0% in recent quarters.
-Over the same period, New Zealand's net external liability position has improved from over 80% of GDP to under 60%.
+This has narrowed from around 8.0% of GDP during the mid-to-late 2000s to below 3.0% for the past two years.
+Over the same period, New Zealand’s net external liability position has improved from over 80% of GDP to under 55%.

-New Zealand's unemployment rate in the September quarter 2017 was 4.6%.
+New Zealand’s unemployment rate in the March quarter 2018 was 4.4%.
 Some spare capacity remains in the labour market, as indicated by contained wage growth.
-However, New Zealand has one of the highest labour participation rates in the OECD, measured at 71% by Statistics New Zealand in the September quarter 2017.
+However, New Zealand has one of the highest labour participation rates in the OECD, measured at just under 71% by Statistics New Zealand in the March quarter 2018.
+The unemployment rate is forecast to fall to 4.1% within the forecast period.

 Annual headline CPI inflation was above 2.0% in the March quarter 2017 for the first time since 2011, driven by food and oil price movements.
-Subsequent quarterly releases have dipped back slightly below 2.0%.
-However, inflation excluding food and fuel prices remains subdued, indicating limited underlying inflationary pressures.
+Subsequent releases have seen inflation ease back close to 1.0%.
+Inflation excluding food and fuel prices remains subdued, indicating limited underlying inflationary pressures.
 Monetary policy continues to remain accommodative.
+Annual headline CPI inflation is forecast to pick up to 2.0% by the end of the forecast period.

-Chart 2: Total Exports - Destination - Year Ended June 2017
+Chart 2: NZ Total Exports - Destination - Year Ended December 2017

 Source: Stats NZ